Saint Michael College of Caraga

 Saint Michael College of Caraga also referred to by its acronym SMCC is a private, Roman Catholic, basic education and higher education institution run by the Roman Catholic Diocese of Butuan in Nasipit, Agusan del Norte in the Philippines.
 It was established in 1948 by the Missionaries of the Sacred Heart (MSC) fathers.
 Its main campus is located at Atupan Street, Barangay 4 Poblacion, Nasipit, Agusan del Norte.
 The second campus is located in Brgy.
 Triangulo houses the elementary department.

 History

-In 1948, Nasipit was still a part of the parish of Buenavista, whose parish priest was the late Fr.
+In 1948, NASIPIT was still a part of the Parish of Buenavista, whose Parish Priest was the late Fr.
 Martin Westeinde, a Dutch MSC.
-As the town progressed, population also increased and business gained momentum with the start of the logging industry of Nasipit Lumber Company (NALCO).
-Fr Martin and his co-adjutor Fr.
-Atanacio de Castro saw the need of putting up a secondary school.
+As the town progressed, population also increased and business gained momentum with the start of the logging industry of the Nasipit Lumber Company (NALCO).
 Fr.
-De Castro was placed in charge of the school.
+Martin and his co-adjurer Fr.
+Atanacio de Castro saw the need of putting-up a secondary school.
+Fr.
+De Castro was made in charge of the school.

 It started its operation on July 1, 1948, with Rev. Fr.
-Francisco Van Dyke as the first director.
+Francisco Van Dyke as the first Director.
 He was succeeded by Rev. Fr.
 Enrique Van Ma-anen, Rev. Fr.
 Vicente Portillo, Rev. Fr.
 Mateo Van Santvoord, and Rev. Fr.
-Anthony Krol in that order of succession.
+Anthony Krol in the order of succession.
 Rev. Fr.
 Krol was the last Dutch priest who served as the school director.